-When dealing with ductwork issues and mold consider the following:
+When dealing with ductwork issues consider the following:

-– Depending on test results for mold in your home, ductwork can be cleaned and or replaced completely.
+– Depending on test results for mold in your home, ductwork can be cleaned if there is no toxic mold and or replaced completely if toxic mold is found.
 If you are not sure what to do about testing click here.

-– Ductwork replacement and or cleaning should be done by a licensed AirConditioning Contractor who is NADCA certified and preferably also certified in mold remediation, especially if you have a serious mold problem.
+– Ductwork replacement and or cleaning should be done by a licensed AirConditioning Contractor who is NADCA certified and preferably also certified in mold remediation, especially if you have mold in your ducts.
 You can also check if a company is licensed by finding your state’s Department of Licensing and Regulation office.
 For example, if you live in TX you would look up a business here to see if they are licensed.
 If you live in FL you would click here.

 Looking up their rating on the website for the Better Business Bureau is also a good idea.
 There you will be able to read complaints filed against them and also see if they are an accredited business.

 – Cleaning the ductwork is not enough, however.
 Make sure that your Air Handler unit, coils and all electrical components are taken apart and cleaned outside of your home.
-Cleaning the ductwork and not the rest of the HVAC components is a total waste of money and not recommended as you will just recontaminate your home once your heating and or cooling is turned on.
+Cleaning the ductwork and not the rest of the HVAC components is a total waste of money and not recommended as you will just recirculate allergens in your home once your heating and or cooling is turned on.

 – Keeping a clean AC air filter for your home is super important.
-Changing your filter every 45 to 60 days is also very important.
+Changing your filter every 30 to 60 days is also very important.
 I can’t even begin to tell you the dozens of homes my husband saw last year that had massive fungal growth on the AC filter.
-We were searching for a new home and out of over 6 dozen homes, only one had a somewhat clean HVAC system.
+We were searching for a new home and out of dozens of homes, only one had a somewhat clean HVAC system.
 Sadly this is a problem all around the country due to lack of education and information by both landlords and tenants.
 In most cases, people don’t service their AC units and they never change the filter.
-A dirty and moldy filter is a dead give away that the landlord and or business owner does not service and maintain the HVAC system as needed.
+A dirty and moldy filter is a dead giveaway that the landlord and or business owner does not service and maintain the HVAC system or take care of the property as needed.
 To find your HVAC filter look for the return register and the air handler.
-The return register is usually a square or rectangular shaped grille that is on the wall or on the ceiling.
+The return register is usually a square or rectangular-shaped grille that is on the wall or on the ceiling.
 The air handler is the part of your HVAC system that is inside of your home, it is where the air is cooled.
-The air handler can be tucked away in a closet, attic, crawlspace or basement.
+The air handler can be tucked away in a closet, attic, crawlspace, or basement.

-– If fogging your attic or HVAC system is ever recommended please always check with a licensed mold remediator as this can cause more mold growth down the line.
-However, some fogging agents like one sold by USEnzyme.com have other uses that may be helpful.
+– If fogging your attic or HVAC system is ever recommended please always check with a licensed mold remediator and an HVAC contractor as this can cause health issues and contribute to more mold growth down the line.
+As of today, fogging ductwork is not a practice that is recommended by NADCA and the EPA.
+Fogging agents like one sold by USEnzyme.com have other uses that may be helpful and can be used for fogging rooms after mold remediation is completed.
 The fogging agents sold by US Enzyme are enzyme-based cleaners that may cause fewer reactions in chemically sensitive individuals which is a plus for those seeking less toxic solutions for cleaning.
-Their products are made for the DIY homeowner and for commercial use and can be used to wash clothing, stuffed animals and linens.
+Their products are made for the DIY homeowner and for commercial use and can be used to wash things as well.